Genealogy (band): After Eurovision

-After Eurovision, Tamar Kaprelian from Genealogy released a collective single "The Otherside" featuring a number of other singers who were in the final including Elhaida Dani, Elina Born, Maria-Elena Kyriakou and fellow Genealogy member Stephanie Topalian.
-Tamar also competed in Depi Evratesil 2018 with the song "Poison (Ari Ari)", for which she was a favorite to win.
+Tamar Kaprelian, Stephanie Topalian, and Mary-Jean O'Doherty Basmadjian released a collective single, "The Otherside", alongside fellow Eurovision 2015 finalists Elhaida Dani, Elina Born, and Maria-Elena Kyriakou.
+Kaprelian also competed in Depi Evratesil 2018 with the song "Poison (Ari Ari)".
 She was eliminated in the semifinal.

 Essaï Altounian was a judge in Depi Evratesil 2017, where he mentored Artsvik to victory.
 In 2019, he was a member of the "Wall of the World" panel on the CBS talent competition The World's Best.